Nearly One in Four in U.S. Have Cut Back on Eating Meat

 Trump will not be convicted by the Republicans in the Senate for his crimes.

 The public evidence is damning.
 There is no evidence that could possibly exonerate him.
 Trump is publicly bragging about committing crimes against the Constitution and the American people.
 The Republican Party and its propaganda news media have decided to ignore reality and fully immerse themselves in TrumpWorld.
-They have pledged […]
+They have pledged total loyalty […]

 Read the Full Article